 Tip: If a Bob or Single is called take the same action as in Plain Bob for example at 3/4 Up 'Making the Bob', other pieces of work 'Run In', 'Run Out' etc. are the same too.
 However the actual work that follows is different in this method.

-This method is very similar to St Martin's Bob Doubles, the snaps either side of 2nds in this method are replaced by 2nds places.
+This method is very similar to St Martin's Bob Doubles, the snaps either side of 2nds in this method are replaced by 2nds places in St Martin's.